Skip to main content

 Factors to Consider When Choosing a Storage Configuration

-• Other add-on storage requirements: The storage requirements for the other add-ons that you include in the specification.
+• Other add-on storage requirements: The storage requirements for the other add-ons that you include in the spec.
 For example, the Velero add-on requires object storage to deploy the default internal storage for snapshots during installation.

 • Application storage requirements: The storage requirements for your application.
 For example, you might include different add-ons depending on if your application requires a single or multi-node cluster, or if your application requires distributed storage.